Auditory Processing Disorder Adelaide

 What Makes Our Hearing Test Special

-South Australia Speech and Hearing Centre (SASHC) is an independent service provider that is owned and run by two dual qualified speech pathologists and audiologists.
+South Australia Speech and Hearing Centre (SASHC) is an independent service provider that is owned and run by a dual qualified speech pathologist and audiologist.
 The SASHC team specialises in formally diagnosing APD and working with the individual’s difficulty using a multidisciplinary approach to maximise outcomes.

 Have an APD appointment?

-Please download, complete and bring in these forms before your first APD Appointment.
+Please complete these online forms before your first APD Appointment.